aaronbloomfield/ccc/hws/intro/index.md

 secure enough that you could actually use it.

-You may use any programming language for this, but if you want to use a language other than C, C++, Java, or Python, please check with us first.
+You may use any programming language for this, but if you want to use a language other than Java or Python, please check with us first.

 ## Overview